-While Cody Rhodes and the Young Bucks have got Tony Khan on board, there's still a lot more All Elite Wrestling would have to do in order to even the gap between them and Vince McMahon's giant corporation.
+While Cody Rhodes and the Young Bucks have got Tony Khan on board, there's still a lot more All Elite Wrestling will have to do in order to even the gap between them and Vince McMahon's giant corporation.

 It's understandable that the word 'professional wrestling' has a different meaning today, where the fans don't really just want to see two characters interact and prove their heroism to the world, they want to see two characters tell a riveting tale through their versatility between the ropes.